 However, there is more to The Lokal than meets the eye.
 Started in 2014 by chef Darren Farr, the trendy restaurant-bar not only cooks up delicious meals daily, but also places a strong emphasis on sustainability.

 We conducted an interview with them to find out more about their sustainability journey in the F&B industry – read on to find out more about how they strive towards a more sustainable future!

-What are some of the initiatives that you have implemented in your restaurant to make it more sustainable?
+What are some of the initiatives that you have implemented in The Lokal to make it more sustainable?

 Some ways that we have incorporated sustainability into our restaurant services include:

-- Packing our house-made spreads in glass jars, at the same time encouraging customers to bring them back after they’re done with them so that we can properly clean and sanitise the jars and reuse them again
+Packing our house-made spreads in glass jars.
+At the same time, we encourage customers to bring them back after they’re done with them.
+We will clean and sanitise the jars and reuse them again

 Fun fact: Purchasing a SoL cup will get you a complimentary cup of coffee!